What is the difference between a QR Code and an AR Code?

 What are some common uses of QR Codes?

-QR codes are employed across various fields—for marketing, product labeling, event access, contactless payments, healthcare applications, and more.
+QR codes are used across various fields—for marketing, product labeling, event access, contactless payments, healthcare applications, and more.
 Their simplicity, versatility, and cost-effectiveness make them ideal for both small and large enterprises.